 “But that’s not all, clearly.”
 Nick continues.
 “Every year in Australia more than 3,000 people are hospitalised after being concussed, just from playing sport.
 But triple that number won’t seek medical attention.
 And as many as ten times that number won’t even report their concussion to teammates, coaches or family because they fear being removed from play.
 Or they don’t even know they’re concussed.
 Nine out of ten people hospitalised with concussion don’t recognise the injury.
 And then you’ve got to remember that, when our public hospitals are under such cost pressures, most people who present at casualty with ‘mild’ injuries won’t be admitted.
 Though the ‘tip of the iceberg’ analogy is over-used, the true numbers of people long-suffering ‘mild’ injury is anyone’s guess.”

-Brain Injury Australia’s 8th National Brain Injury Conference has assembled a team of expert clinician-researchers to deliver a Pre-Conference Workshop on concussion/ “mild TBI on the 20th July, 2021 in The Holme Building on the Camperdown campus of the University of Sydney.
+Brain Injury Australia’s 8th National Brain Injury Conference has assembled a team of expert clinician-researchers to deliver a Pre-Conference Workshop on concussion/ “mild TBI on the 20th July, 2021 at The Abercrombie Building, The University of Sydney Business School, NSW.
 The team will be led by Gary Browne (pictured, left), Professor of Emergency Medicine, and Chair of the Discipline of Emergency Medicine at the University of Sydney.
 Since 2006, Professor Browne has been Director of the Kids Concussion Service at the Children’s Hospital Institute of Sports Medicine in Westmead, Sydney.
 He has over 40 years of experience in acute and paediatric care for TBI, and is the author and editor of over 100 peer-reviewed papers and 20 textbooks on paediatric emergency and sports and exercise medicine.

 The Pre-Conference Workshop will provide instruction on evidence-based best practice for: on the scene or sideline care; the role of brain imaging; post-injury clinical assessment; developing a concussion action plan; protocols for optimum return to play and “return to learn”; the role of exercise and timing of special interventions to hasten recovery; “post-concussion syndrome”; and the potential long-term consequences of concussion, including the progressive degenerative neurological disease, Chronic Traumatic Encephalopathy (CTE).